 I want to emphasize that while you, as the business owner, probably think the name of your company is very important, your client likely doesn’t give it much consideration at all (as long as it’s not inappropriate, offensive, or wildly inaccurate).
-Think about it, do you really care what the name of your favorite vendor is?
+Think about it, do you really care about the name of your favorite vendor?
 Likely not.
 However, for branding and positioning purposes, a well-done name change and rebrand can really inject life into a company’s brand and marketing so it’s important to put some thought into it.

 Survey Your Clients

 First, you need to know why you are changing the name in the first place.
 Is it because it’s outdated or confusing or you’re expanding into new markets?
 How do you know this objectively?
-You could avoid a lot of work by surveying some of your clients (or potential clients) and even your employees and ask them a) do you think the current name is right for the company and b) you could brainstorm a list of company names that you think would be better and get the opinion of real people (see below).
+You could avoid a lot of work by surveying some of your clients (or potential clients) and even your employees and asking them a) do you think the current name is right for the company and b) you could brainstorm a list of company names that you think would be better and get the opinion of real people (see below).

 You can use a free service like SurveyMonkey or Google Forms to create and distribute the survey.
 Ultimately you may find out that the current name is fine with most clients or that a business name change is not necessary, saving you a lot of work.
 Also, if you’ve decided to change the name, surveys can be effective to find the best name.